internet-com/omniaudience/README.md

 ### Installation.

 This is a [Meteor](https://www.meteor.com) project.
 So it basically is installed the same way as any meteor project.
 [Orion Hosting](https://orion.hosting) recommended for faster deploying.
 A Mongo Server is required for production usage.
-You have to set the Mongo_URL Environment Variable
+You have to set the `MONGO_URL` Environment Variable

     MONGO_URL=mongodb://username:password@your-mongo-server-here.example.com:27015/database